 Now that some point and shoots are capable of shooting RAW, hobbyists and amateurs can also take advantage of this pro level option, and get better files and prints!
 Good deal.

-Now, there are always pros and cons to every option, and RAW does have a few downsides.
-We’ll chat about those, as well as some potential soluations!
+Now, there are always pros and cons to every option, and RAW does have a few disadvantages.

 Need To Be Processed